zanjs/tinacms.org/content/docs/media.md

 ### Adding a Media Store

-Add the media store by assigning it to `cms.media.store` in a context where you have access to the CMS object.
+Add the media store by assigning it to `cms.media.store` in a context where you have access to the CMS object. test this is a test.

 ```javascript
 import { MyMediaStore } from './my-media-store'